namisan/mt-dnn/README.md

 ## FAQ

 ### Do you shared the pretrained mt-dnn models?
+Yes, we released the pretrained shared embedings via MTL which are aliged to BERT base/large models: ```mt_dnn_base.pt``` and ```mt_dnn_large.pt```. </br>
+To obtain the similar models:
-Yes.
-After you clone the code, you may run the sh ```>sh download.sh```, and then you will find two models under the mt_dnn_modles folder: mt_dnn_base.pt is a multi-task refinement model based on Bert_base while mt-dnn_large.pt is a multi-task refinement based on Bert_Large
+1. run the sh ```>sh download.sh```, and then pick the best checkpoint based on the average dev preformance of MNLI/RTE. </br>
+2. strip the task-specific layers via ```scritps\strip_model.py```. </br>

-### Why SciTail doesn't enable SAN?
+### Why SciTail/SNLI do not enable SAN?
-SAN is a technique we introduced in the GLUE leaderboard.
-We run SciTail experiment for the SailTail leaderboard before we start the GLUE effort
+For SciTail/SNLI tasks, the purpose is to test generalization of the learned embedding and how easy it is adapted to a new domain instead of complicated model structures for a direct comparison with BERT.
+Thus, we use a linear projection on the all domain adaptation settings.

 ### What is the difference between V1 and V2
 The difference is in the QNLI dataset.
 Please refere to the GLUE official homepage for more details.